ibm-cloud-docs/EventStreams/activity_tracker_events.md

 {{site.data.keyword.messagehub}} instances that are on the Enterprise plan automatically generate instance events.

-The following table lists the instance events, and they are replaced by [service instance events](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-at_events_rc#rc_provision).
+The following table lists the instance events, which are now replaced by [service instance events](/docs/activity-tracker?topic=activity-tracker-at_events_rc#rc_provision).
+{: deprecated}

 | Action | Description |